aecelebi/CoordinatePython/README.md

 # CoordinatePython

-Line Class is the class that represents line between two points.(not available for now)
+Line Class is the class that represents line between two points.(limited functions)

+Triangle class is the class that represents triangle.(limited functions)

 Point Class is the class that represents Point.